gejames/Linux-Webserver-Tower-Lab/README.md

 ![Rocketship](docs/rocketship.png)

 ---
 Once the job launches, you will be presented with a survey.
 Tower surveys allow administrators to query users for variable data.
 This allows even non-technical users to launch powerful Ansible playbooks.
-Enter a password the new admin user and your report email password.
+Enter a password for the new admin user and your report email password.
 Leave the others as defaults for now and press Next.

 ![Survey1](docs/survey1.png)